adesh62/login-system/README.md

 # login-system
-console application of login system with cpp and mysql by devops
+console application of login system with cpp and mysql by Dev-cpp

 "libmysql.dill" is a file that present in "lib" folder of MYSQL (MySQL\MySQL Server 8.0\lib)